 The bowl itself wasn't too badly damaged - just a small section at the end, where the clip had been was damaged.
 Polycarbonate really is a tough plastic - just a shame that it goes yellow!

 Amrik positioned the van in order that the bucket was just in front of the column.
 I'm pleased to see that the transfers that I saw being applied during my Work Experience in 2003 are still in good condition!

-He then went up to remove the remains of the canopy from the bracket.
+He then went up to remove what was left of the canopy from the bracket.